kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 #### User

-Finally, we need an user that use the `hostes` profile.
-The API action to create an user is [security:createUser](/core/2/api/controllers/security/create-user).
+Finally, we need a user attached to the `hostes` profile.
+The API action to create a user is [security:createUser](/core/2/api/controllers/security/create-user).

-User need at least to be assigned with one profile.
-Also we are gonna give our user some credentials to be able to log in.
+Users need to have at least one assigned profile.
+We also will have to give our user some credentials to be able to log in with it.

 ```bash
 $ kourou security:createUser '{